magnet/metered-rs/README.md

 ### Design

 Do you like Metered's custom attribute parsing, which lets you use reserved keywords and arbitrary Rust syntax?
-The code has been extracted to the Synattra crate, which provides useful methods on top of the Syn parser for Attribute parsing!
+The code has been extracted to the [Synattra](https://github.com/magnet/synattra) project, which provides useful methods on top of the Syn parser for Attribute parsing!

 Do you want to build a project that wraps method calls the same way Metrics does, regardless of whether they're `async` blocks or not?
-That code has been extracted to the Aspect-rs project!
+That code has been extracted to the [Aspect-rs](https://github.com/magnet/aspect-rs) project!

 ## License